mars0i/depniche/doc/brainstorm1.md

 Note that if more than one kind of organism can fill a given niche, the reproductive result might be a function both of the niche and of the organism's type.

-There may be one niche, or a list of niches, or spatially indexed niches--i.e. we can have a 1-D, 2-D, or 3-D structure with locations in which one or more niches can be located.

-Since types as such can't be duplicated, the way to do this is to use locations as arbitrary type indexes.
-Then a niche is any type s.t. the non-location characteristics are correct for an organism.

 ---